pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 # The exercise

-Putting those concerns aside for a moment, the compliance exercise was very enlightening in some unexpected ways.
+Putting those concerns aside for a moment, the compliance exercise was very enlightening for me in some unexpected ways.
 I need to add here that I did not participate directly in most of the exercises, but spent most of the day bobbing between the discussions going on, observing and trying to understand the participants' various perspectives, so my understanding of some of the